thesyntaxslinger/syntaxslinger.com/docs/docs/software/caddy.md

 #### Linking Certbot to Caddy

-Caddy can't actually use certbot certificates yet as the private key will not be owned by the caddy user.
+Caddy can't actually use Certbot certificates yet as the private key will not be owned by the caddy user.

-We can fix this with a simple hook in certbot to automatically deploy new certificates once they come down.
+We can fix this with a simple hook in Certbot to automatically deploy new certificates once they come down.

-First we need to setup the certs folder.
+First we need to set up the certs folder.

 ```shell
 mkdir /etc/caddy/certs